 During October 2016, the Programme presented its initial findings and recommendations to the Association of Police and Crime Commissioners (APCC) General Meeting and the Chief Constables Council.
 The same material was shared and presented at both meetings.
 The full report is available here.

 They were presented with three recommendations:

 - Support the concept of networked policing and agree greater use of data and leadership to strengthen the network;

 - Agree the process for considering evidence-based proposals to improve surveillance, technical support units, major investigations, armed policing and roads policing;

 - To support the continuation of the programme including reviewing for cybercrime, intelligence and proactive investigation capabilities.

 PCCs added a fourth recommendation committing the Programme to further activity, to consider the Governance implications of the work.
 This work was commissioned by a governance working group of the Specialist Capabilities Board and was undertaken by the Police Foundation.
 In December 2016, the Police Foundation published this research.

 The Specialist Capabilities Programme is funded from three sources; monies carried forward from the Association of Chief Police Officers (ACPO), the National Police Coordination Centre (NPoCC) contribution and funding from the Home Office's Police Transformation Fund.

 The Specialist Capabilities Programme reports into the Specialist Capabilities Board, which in turn, reports to the Police Reform and Transformation Board.
-The Specialist Capabilities Board is chaired by NPCC Chair, Sara Thornton. membership includes representatives from the APCC, chief Constables, the Home Office and the National Crime Agency.
+The Specialist Capabilities Board is chaired by NPCC Chair, Martin Hewitt. membership includes representatives from the APCC, chief Constables, the Home Office and the National Crime Agency.